MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 #### Launch PowerBi template

-1. Launch the PowerBi report provided by a Viva Solutions team member (a download location needed for this)
+1. Launch the PowerBi report provided by a Viva Solutions team member (a download location needed for this).
    :::image type="content" source="images/MultiTenant-BCD-LocalStore-Example.png" alt-text="The screen containing the report to launch":::
    << MultiTenant_BCD_LocalStore_Example.pbit>>